Management

 - Describes route purpose

-- Optional filter expression
+- Optional filter expression with an information tooltip

 - Determines which events match this route